Supporting Components of the Tokenomics Rework

 Rocket Pool currently has modest incentives to sock puppet.
 Due to the square root scaling, sock puppeting increases voting power.
 It also allows additional flexibility in RPL staking (eg, you could have some undercollateralized pools on one node and a separate collateralized node receiving RPL rewards).

 As shown in Lower Bonds and Capital Efficiency, the bond curves make profitability increase as you have more validators on one node.
 This will give people a strong reason to avoid sock puppeting behavior.
-Note also, that getting rid of the cliff also removes one possible reason to engage in sock puppeting.
+Note also, that getting rid of the RPL reward “cliff” also removes one possible reason to engage in sock puppeting.

 Megapools

 Currently, Rocket Pool minipools each have their own Ethereum contract.
-This results in high gas costs for NOs with several minipools (gas-intensive to launch or distribute rewards for several validators).
+This results in high gas costs for node operators with several minipools (gas-intensive to launch or distribute rewards for several validators).
 The Saturn upgrade introduces megapools, where a single megapool contract is used as an Ethereum withdrawal address for multiple validators.
-This drastically reduces gas costs for launching or distributing rewards for several validators (by almost N times, where N is the number of validators the NO is running).
+This drastically reduces gas costs for launching or distributing rewards for several validators (by almost N times, where N is the number of validators the node operator is running).

 Forced Exits

 Currently, if a minipool is penalized, the protocol has no way to forcibly reclaim that bond.
 It can set a penalty, which will be enforced on the exit of the underlying validator.
-This means a rogue NO could continue running their minipool profitably indefinitely after that point in time.
+This means a rogue node operator could continue running their minipool profitably indefinitely after that point in time.

 Saturn 2 includes forced exits, which allow the protocol to initialize the exit of a validator when certain conditions are met.
-This would allow the protocol to immediately reclaim a highly penalized bond, and prevent hypothetical rogue NOs from being a drag on the protocol.
+This would allow the protocol to immediately reclaim a highly penalized bond, and prevent hypothetical rogue node operators from being a drag on the protocol.

 Currently, penalties can be applied on a per minipool basis.
-Consider an NO with 4 LEB8 minipools that steals 30 ETH of MEV in one block.
-At this time, only that minipool will be penalized, and any other minipools that NO has will be unaffected.
+Consider a node operator with 4 LEB8 minipools that steals 30 ETH of MEV in one block.
+At this time, only that minipool will be penalized, and any other minipools that node operator has will be unaffected.
 This means that Rocket Pool could recover at most the 8 ETH bond from the LEB8 minipool that stole the block.
-With node level penalties, the bond from all of the minipools could be recovered.
-Note that while node level penalties could be implemented for minipools, it’s even easier to implement for megapools.
+With megapool level penalties, the bond from all of the validators in a megapool could be recovered.

 Figure 1 - Profitability with and without MEV theft